Effective Advising – Global Edition

 • Embrace complexity and ambiguity in advisory settings.

-• Understand conditions for systems change and how to accompany day-to-day change processes at different levels.
+• Understand conditions for systems change and how to facilitate and accompany day-to-day change processes at different levels and with different objectives.

 • Develop awareness of your personal agency and critical interpersonal skills that are central to fostering constructive relationships as an effective and trusted adviser.

-• Grasp the importance of how organisational practices and individual behaviours can contribute to sustaining peace in conflict affected contexts.
+• Grasp the importance of how individual behaviours and practices are essential for greater organisational effectiveness which contribute to sustaining peace in conflict-affected contexts.

 • Recognise and overcome resistance to change and learn how to remain adaptive in complex settings.